MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-tutorial-monitoring.md

 ![Process Explorer](media/app-service-web-tutorial-monitoring/app-service-monitor-processexplorer.png)

 ## <a name="metrics"></a> Step 2 - View App Service metrics
-Metrics provide detailed information about your Web App and it's and interactions with its users and the platform.
+**Metrics** provide detailed information about your Web App and it's and interactions with its users and the platform.

-You can use metrics to gain insights on how many resources your app is using, get a visual representation of traffic and detect failures.
+You can use metrics to gain insights on:
+- how many resources your app is using
+- traffic volume for your app
+- overall request/failures
+- data in / data out volume

 For any app hosted in app service, you must monitor the Web App and the App Service plan.